judebcampbell/L4Project/timelog.md

 ### 8 Nov 2021
 * *1 hour* Learning and familiarisiation with Wireshark
+*  *2 hours* Research into intrusion detection systems and PLC attacks
 ### 9 Nov 2021
 * *2 hours* Initial development of a classification model in Python
 ### 10 Nov 2021